 I believe the answer depends on how I define “broken”, which may be a little hard in our current society.
 Today, sometimes we accept broken as normal.

 But I’ll give it a try.
 Personally, I believe self-reflection reveals whether we are broken.
-So, I’ll begin with asking myself three soul searching questions:
+So, I’ll begin by asking myself three soul-searching questions:

 1) Do I like myself?

 Can I look at myself in a mirror and say “Yea, I like what I see”?
 Or, do I find myself looking away?
 If I dare stare, do I evaluate every piece of me from the shape of my eyebrows to the curve of my hips

 2) Do I have a pattern of hurting myself?

 Do I look for ways to criticize myself from my appearance to my skills and abilities?
 Do I label myself with words like ugly, dumb or even, loser?
 Do I physically try to harm myself?

 3) Do I have a pattern of hurting others?

 Do I use my mouth or my hands or my behaviour to harm others?
 Do I leave a path of hurt people wherever I go?
 Do I feel better after I do this?

 When I found myself answering “yes” to even just one of these questions, I knew I was broken.
 I didn’t know to what degree, but I knew I needed to be mended.
 I needed healing.